 The Comprehensive School Site Safety Plan was developed for Lloyde High School in collaboration with local agencies and the district office to fulfill Senate Bill 187 requirements.
 Components of this plan include child abuse reporting procedures, teacher notification of dangerous pupil procedures, disaster response procedures, procedures for safe arrival and departure from school, sexual harassment policy, dress code policy, and bully prevention policy.
-The school's safety plan is reviewed, updated, and shared with school staff on an annual basis.
+The school's safety plan is reviewed, updated, and shared with school staff in September 2013.